buddhaCode/BucoFontPreload/README.md

 ### Git Version
 * Checkout plugin in `/custom/plugins/BucoFontPreload`
-* Install the plugin with the Plugin Manager
+* Install and active plugin with the Plugin Manager

 ### Install with composer
 * Change to your root installation of Shopware
-* Run command `composer require buddhaCode/BucoFontPreload` and install and active plugin with Plugin Manager
+* Run command `composer require buddha-code/buco-font-preload`
+* Install and active plugin with `./bin/console sw:plugin:install --activate BucoFontPreload`

 ## Contributing
 Feel free to fork and send pull requests!